pflab-ut/llvm/tools/lld/docs/index.rst

 - July 2015: The new ELF port was developed based on the COFF linker architecture.

-- September 2015: The first patches to support MIPS and AArch64 landed.
+- September 2015: The first patches to support MAXIS/MIPS and AArch64 landed.

 - October 2015: Succeeded to self-host the ELF port.
 We have noticed that the linker was faster than the GNU linkers, but we weren't sure